evanthebouncy/bandit_robots/README.md

 # Remote Machine
 * Should be an image that holds the "essential" big data that cannot be stored on github
 * Other than that everything should be temporary and assumed to destroyed after running
+* before dying store a unique pickle result of some form onto github

 # GitHub
 Communication protocol of persistent information across the computes, i.e. epxeriment.py and the result of the experiments